Moonsong-Labs/storage-hub/pallets/providers/README.md

 - This extrinsic could be called by the user that requested the registration itself or by a third party in behalf of the user.
 - Requests have an expiration because if that wasn't the case, malicious users could wait indefinitely for a random seed from the relay chain that suits their malicious purpose.
 - The deposit that the user has to pay to register as a Storage Provider is held when the user requests to register as a Storage Provider, not in this extrinsic.
-- If this extrinsic is successful, it will be free for the caller, to incentive state debloating of pending requests.
+- If this extrinsic is successful, it will be free for the caller, to incentivise state debloating of pending requests.

 ### cancel_sign_up